StereoSpike: Depth Learning with a Spiking Neural Network: Method

 \subsection{Dataset}

 We trained and tested our network on the Multi Vehicle Stereo Event Camera (MVSEC) dataset \cite{mvsec}.
 Because of its large size and variability, it has become one of the most popular benchmarks for depth reconstruction from neuromorphic events.
 It was collected from two DAVIS346 cameras with a resolution of $346\times260$ pixels, mounted on several vehicles such as a car, a motorbike or a drone.
-The depth groundtruth was provided by a Velodyne Puck Lite LIDAR mounted on the top of the two event cameras and with a sampling frequency of 20 Hz, hence providing a depth map every 50 ms.
+The depth groundtruth was provided by a Velodyne Puck Lite LIDAR mounted on the top of the two event cameras and with a sampling frequency of 20 Hz, hence providing a ground truth depth map every 50 ms.

-We applied our method on the \textit{indoor\_flying} sequences of MVSEC, which was recorded on a quadricopter flying inside a large room.
+We first applied our method on the \textit{indoor\_flying} sequences of MVSEC, which was recorded on a quadricopter flying inside a large room.
 We used the data splits that were defined in \cite{TSES} and \cite{tulyakov-et-al-2019}.
 We followed these previous works and removed take-off and landing parts of the sequence, because they contained very noisy event streams and inaccurate groundtruths.
+As a result, indoor settings were represented on average by 2850, 200 and 1100 samples for training, validation and test sets respectively.

+We then investigated outdoor scenarios by following the same training, test and validation splits as \cite{Hidalgo20threedv}.
+Namely, the largest \textit{outoor\_day2} sequence was used for training and validation, and testing was performed on one day-time and one night-time sequences, respectively \textit{outoor\_day1} and \textit{outoor\_night1}.
+Please note that \cite{Hidalgo20threedv} also used simulated data that did not come from MVSEC, but this does not prevent StereoSpike from outperforming this competitor by a large margin with substantially less parameters (cf. Table \ref{table:perfs}).
+In summary, we used respectively 8520, 1820 and 5130 samples for training, validation and testing outdoor conditions.